-Kounila Keo is a managing director of the Redhill Asia Cambodia.
+Kounila Keo is the Managing Partner at Mekhala Radiant Communications.
 She was listed on Forbes 30 under 30 Asia in 2017.
 Kounila is known as one of the first few Cambodian women bloggers.
-She is known for her blog, Blue Lady Blog, which comments social development in Cambodia.
-Kounila holds a master’s degree in public policy from Lee Kuan Yew School of Public Policy in Singapore.
+Her blog, Blue Lady Blog, discusses issues related to social development in Cambodia.
+Kounila holds the master’s degree in public policy from Lee Kuan Yew School of Public Policy in Singapore.

 Q: You are an inspiring leader.
 You have been selected for the Forbes 30 Under 30 in 2017, and now you are a managing director of the RedHill.
 Do you have a word to describe your own identity?